Sistine Chapel official Tour | St Peter’s Tomb | Papal Grottoes |3-Hour Tour

 You will walk through some of the most astounding galleries such as the Gallery of Maps, Tapestry Gallery and the Candelabra Gallery.
 You will learn more about who commissioned the works of art that are exhibited and decorate all the rooms and galleries of the Vatican Museums.

 Entering the Sistine Chapel in the early morning is a magical experience.
 The paintings in this Chapel are centuries old but invoke strong feelings on visitors when they view the masterpieces.
 Michelangelo played a big in drawing in millions of visitors each year.
 Commissioned by Pope Julius II, Michelangelo was in his thirties when he started work on the ‘Creation of the World’.
 It took him four years to complete it, the frescos of the volta which mostly depicted stories from the Book of Genesis.
-It was not easy for Michelangelo, during that period of Renaissance art, to be able to obtain jobs, as he had the competition of other talented artists such as Bramante and Raphael who were the favourites of the Popes.
+It was not easy for Michelangelo, during that period of Renaissance art, to be able to obtain jobs, as he had the competition of other talented artists such as Bramante and Raphael who were the favorites of the Popes.

 It is not allowed to take inside the Sistine Chapel.
 Please abide by the rules.
 You will have some free time in the Sistine Chapel to explore on your own and take in the breathtaking paintings and frescos.

-Your access to St Peter’s Basilica will be through skip the line door.
+Your access to St Peter’s Basilica will be through a skip the line door.
 You will see the beautiful dome of the Basilica and more artwork by artists of that time in both the Baroque and Renaissance style.
-When Michelangelo was a teenager, he sculpted what was to become one of the most recognisable symbols in the Christian world, the Pieta.
+When Michelangelo was a teenager, he sculpted what was to become one of the most recognizable symbols in the Christian world, the Pieta.
 It is a sculpture of Mary holding Jesus in her arms after his crucifixion.
 You will also see the beautiful bronze Baroque’ Baldacchino’.
 Right beneath it lie the Papal Grottoes where you will visit the Tomb of St. Peter’s and other ancient Popes.

 Experience the Sistine Chapel and visit the Papal Grottoes!